MobileNativeFoundation/rules_xcodeproj/docs/usage.md

 generator to the execution (Swift) half of the generator.
 They contain file paths and build settings.

-Since the location and number of these files can be hard to determine, we've added a command to be able to easily collect them:
+Since the location and number of these files can be hard to determine, we’ve added a command to be able to easily collect them:

 ```